VanillaToken/creative/README.md

 # Creative
-All images, logos, and assets related to this project.
+All images, logos, and assets related to the [Vanilla Token](http://vanillatoken.com) project.

 ## Brand
 The idea is that vanilla ice-cream is plain, but you can add different things to it and have a completely different flavor, even with the same base.
 The cone is supposed to look like a `V` for Vanilla.